ESA-WEED-project/.github/python_dev_environment/README.md

 ## windows
 - install anaconda from webpage: https://repo.anaconda.com/archive/Anaconda3-2024.06-1-Windows-x86_64.exe
 - or use the newest version from: https://www.anaconda.com/download/success
+- IMPORTANT: you can also install the newest MiniConda software instead
 ## setup the development environment in conda
 - import environment by using the yml file in the repository
   ```